Henry Booth: Rainhill and Rocket

-1831-1845 Liverpool and Manchester operations
+1831–1845 Liverpool & Manchester operations

-Booth was the company treasurer of the L&M for the whole 15 years of its operating life, the railway taking over from the Stockton and Darlington as the model to be followed.
-Especially in the early pioneering years, challenges arose and had to be overcome.
-Booth's contributions to the railway continued to be recognised with his salary being increased from £750 to £1,000 in 1834 and four years later to £1,500.
-Even though treasurer, Booth made some technical contributions to the railway including lubrication of certain parts of locomotives using grease rather than oil.
-Booth is also connected with the use of buffers for the coach rolling stock, even having to account to parliament on the matter in 1832 and introducing and devised an arrangement with an additional set of springs with double hanging shackles for first class coaches.
+Booth was the Company Treasurer of the L&MR for all 15 years of its operating life, the railway taking over from the Stockton & Darlington as the model to follow.
+Challenges arose needing to be overcome, especially in the early pioneering years, and Booth's contributions to the railway continued to be recognised with his salary being increased from £750 to £1,000 in 1834 and four years later to £1,500.
+Although Treasurer, Booth made some technical contributions to the railway including lubrication of certain parts of locomotives using grease rather than oil.
+Booth is also connected with the use of buffers for the coach rolling stock, even having to account to parliament on the matter in 1832 and introducing and devised an arrangement with an additional set of springs with double hanging shackles for first-class coaches.

 Booth was a leading proponent of working all British railways to one standard time.

-After the merger
+After the LNWR merger

 On the formation of the London & North Western Railway (LNWR) on 16 July 1846, he became a director of the new large company, serving until 18 May 1859.
 He also served as the company secretary for the LNWR's Northern Division for a year, being the first person to do so.

 Inventions

-Booth is credited with the invention of the screw coupling, with a statue of him holding one displayed in St George's Hall, Liverpool.
+Booth is credited with the invention of the screw coupling; there is a statue of him holding one at St George's Hall, Liverpool, and a bust of him at the Science Museum, London.